Sound Fountain

 Tchaikovsky's popular Opus 23 was still missing in the growing Remington catalog of classical music.
 This was an opportunity to fill the gap.

-Marcel Prawy, the well known Viennese lawyer/musicologist/dramaturge was Donald Gabor's producer for the recordings originating in Austria.
+Marcel Prawy, the well known Viennese lawyer/ musicologist/ dramaturge was Donald Gabor's producer for the recordings originating in Austria.

-Despite all this, the performance of the popular B flat, Opus 23, by these artists is not impeccable,
+Despite all this, the performance of the popular B flat, Opus 23, by these artists is not impeccable, nor is it a quality sound recording.
+It is nevertheless a remarkable performance because it has many good moments.

 In the difficult years after the Second World War, when producers of American record companies were traveling from one European city to another, instrumentalists, singers, orchestras and conductors were all too eager to make recordings.

 Doing several takes was simply not done as the costs had to be kept low.
 If the sound quality may have been the primary objective of the technician, it was not always an important issue for the producer, nor for the artists.
-And
+And certainly not in the case of those early recordings for a budget label like Remington was.
+To everyone involved it was more important to earn a living than to chisel and refine the end product.

-It is however possible that a relatively good sounding pressing can be encountered.
+Chances are that a relatively good sounding pressing can be encountered.
 The quality of a record also depends on the matrix production, the quality of the vinyl and the pressing process.

-Already in 1947 Hermann Schwertmann had performed Tchaikovsky's Piano Concerto No. 1 with the same orchestra, but then conducted by Milo von Wawak.
-Especially for the pianist that evening was a demanding enterprise because also the First Concerto of Johannes Brahms and Richard Strauss's 'Burlesque for Piano and Orchestra' were on the program.
+Already in 1947 Hermann Schwertmann had performed Tchaikovsky's Piano Concerto No. 1 Op.23 with that same orchestra, but then conducted by Milo von Wawak.
+Especially for the pianist it was a demanding enterprise because also the First Concerto of Johannes Brahms and Richard Strauss's 'Burlesque for Piano and Orchestra' were on the program that evening.
+And Schwertmann succeeded in rendering the full content of the piano part of all three compositions.
+Over the years critics were very positive about his performances.
+After the performance of Brahms's No. 1 in Sarajevo, the 'Oslobodjenje' of April 12, 1957 wrote:

-After the performance of Brahms's No. 1 in Sarajevo, the 'Oslobodjenje' of April 12, 1957 wrote: 'Schwertmann presented himself as a technical master of his instrument and is an artist with a high intellect and an excellent culture.
-It was very interesting to witness him while sinking deep into the core of Brahms's work.' ('Schwertmann hat sich als technischer Meister seines Instruments präsentiert und ist ein Künstler hohen Intellekts und ausnehmender Kultur.
-Es war sehr interessant, ihn bei der Versenkung in den Kern des Brahmsschen Werkes zu beobachten.')
+'Schwertmann presented himself as a technical master of his instrument and is an artist with a high intellect and an excellent culture.
+It was very interesting to witness him while sinking deep into the core of Brahms's work.'

-About his performance of the Shostakovich Concerto the critic in 'Die Presse' of November 15th, 1952, wrote: 'Hermann Schwertmann cleverly sensed the rhythmic problems which Shostakovich's Piano Concerto entails'. ('Hermann Schwertmann hat sich mit viel Geschick in die rhythmischen Probleme eingelebt, welche Schostakowitsch' Klavierkonzert aufgibt'.)
+('Hermann Schwertmann hat sich mit viel Geschick in die rhythmischen Probleme eingelebt, welche Schostakowitsch' Klavierkonzert aufgibt'.)

 Johann Sebastian Bach - Concerto in D